 MUS 104 - Introduction to Music Literature

-Prerequisites: Successful completion of music placement examination.
-An ex
+Prerequisites: Successful completion of music

 Description: An exploration into the expressive, formal and aesthetic qualities of music.
 A survey of the development of musical style through the study of representative works from each historical period.